yogisec/yogisec.github.io/content/posts/flare-on9-chal02/index.md

 Good Luck!`
 ```

-When the game loads the a screen like the one below appears:
+When the game loads a screen like the one below appears:

 ![start.png](images/start.png "start")